Merzasphor/MWSE/docs/source/lua/type/tes3leveledCreature.rst

     Read-only.
 The disabled state of the object.

 `flags`_ (`number`_)
-    Read-only.
     A numerical representation of bit flags for the object.

 `id`_ (`string`_)
     Read-only.
 The unique identifier for the object.